 - Check the exterior for any damage.
-Look for damaged gless tubes in the flowmeters and check the pressure gauges for damage. - Inspect all interconnecting cables, hoses and leads for wear and damage.
-Check that connections are tight but do not overtighten. - · Remove cover and inspect the interior: - Check wiring harnesses and connections for wear and damage.
+If there is damage, ensure it does not affect safe operation of the console. - Inspect all interconnecting cables, hoses and leads for wear and damage.
+Check that connections are tight but do not overtighten. - · Inspect the air filter.
+Replace the filter when it gets dirty. - · Remove cover and inspect the interior: - Check wiring harnesses and connections for wear and damage.
 Check for loose connections.
 The solenoid valves operate hot and discoloration is normal. - Check for dust and foreign matter inside the unit.
 Blow out the unit with compressed air.
 In an excessively dirty environment, do this weekly.